editorconfig/specification/index.rst

 Terminology
 ===========

+.. versionchanged:: 0.15.1

 In EditorConfig:

-- "EditorConfig files" (usually named ``.editorconfig``) store settings, and must conform to this specification.
+- "EditorConfig files" (usually named ``.editorconfig``) include section(s) storing key-value pairs.
+EditorConfig files must conform to this specification.
-- "Cores" parse files conforming to this specification.
+- "Cores" parse files conforming to this specification, and provide key-value pairs to plugins.
-- "Plugins" apply settings to files being edited, and use cores to determine the settings.
+- "Plugins" receive key-value pairs from cores and update an editor's settings based on the key-value pairs.
-- "Editors" permit editing files, and use plugins to apply settings.
+- "Editors" permit editing files, and use plugins to update settings for files being edited.

 A conforming core or plugin must pass the tests in the `core-tests repository`_ or `plugin-tests repository`_, respectively.